wilgru/william-gruszka-astro-portfolio/src/content/projects/Sprout.md

   - lua
 ---

-8-bit style, 2 player competitive strategy game
+8-bit style, 2 player competitive strategy game where each player takes turns to grow their vines into the other players territory